 - Two Guys and a Girl: When she managed "Playboy" Buddy Rose and Doug Somers in the AWA, and again when she managed Harlem Heat in WCW.

 - Unholy Matrimony: As the only woman in WWF's rogues gallery, she had this effect on heelseven the moribund Paul Bearer ("That's more animated than I've ever seen him; he's almost alive").
 One person who wasn't buying was André: Sherri was among the managers who competed for his attention in a hotel bar, only to receive a spanking from the giant.

 - Unlimited Wardrobe:

-- She also wore a gold foil tutu (i.e. her "Ace Rimmer" outfit) while partnered with the Million Dollar Man.
-To compliment his schtick of throwing dollar bills at his opponents, Sherri lifted her skirt so Ted could pluck cash from her g-string.
+- She was supposed to be a flapper while working for the Million Dollar Man, but she looked like an Oscar statuette.
+She also wore a gold foil tutu (i.e. her "Ace Rimmer" outfit) and a french maid's outfit.
+As part of his gimmick of throwing money at his opponents, Sherri lifted her skirt so "Teddy" could pluck cash from her garters.